MilesBreslin/ShellCal/README.md

 It is a shell script.
 Make it executable and point the shell to it.

+Usage information shown in application with the `--help` flag.

 #### License

 This repository is licensed under the MIT License.
 See the `LICENSE` file for more details.